Call for abstracts

 - Session abstract: 400-word maximum structured abstract in MS Word format (PDFs will be rejected) that provides a summary of the session

-- Abstract of each paper (max 400 words in plain text or MS Word format): should include the aims and objectives of the paper and the key findings.
+- Abstract of each paper (max 400 words in plain text or MS Word format): should include the aims and objectives of the paper and the key findings (do not include annexes).
 The maximum number of papers allowed for each session is 5.
 Abstracts submitted in MS Word must be in Times New Roman, font size 12.

 Note that there are different online submission forms for individual and organized session abstracts and the correct form must be used.
 All abstracts submitted will be reviewed by the Scientific Committee.

 The abstract submissions received for the conference (individual and organized session) will inform the organization of the parallel sessions and AfHEA reserves the right to determine the technical composition of those sessions.
-To maintain the high standards of previous conferences, the review process for the abstract submissions is intensive and thorough.
-Thereafter acceptance of abstracts for oral presentations, posters and organized sessions will be confirmed with applicants no later than 30 April 2016.
+Applicants for individual abstracts will be notified of reviewers’ decision on their abstracts by 10 December 2018 while organized session applicants will be notified no later than 31 December 2018.

-Theme 6: Key methodological changes in health economics and policy analysis specific to Africa including data accessibility challenges, economic modeling for complex systems, policymaker demand for and use of economic and policy analyses.
+Theme 5: Key methodological changes in health economics and policy analysis specific to Africa including data accessibility challenges, economic modeling for complex systems, uptake of evidence from economic and policy analyses.

-Theme 7: The role of research institutions and donors in building capacity in health economics, including for example, advocacy for broader consideration of economic principles by policymakers, skills required for economic assessments in Africa, gaps not addressed by current university programs, and the importance of collaboration for skills sharing.
+Theme 6: The role of research institutions and donors in building capacity in health economics and policy analysis, including for example, advocacy for broader consideration of economic principles by policymakers, skills required for economic assessments and policy analysis in Africa, gaps not addressed by current university programs, and the importance of collaboration for skills sharing.